rauchg/moogets/APNG/Docs/APNG.md

 ### Notes

-- The frame 1 should be called something-like-this.png.
-Subsequent frames are called something-like-{frame}.png (for example something-like-2.png).
+- The frame 1 should be called something.png.
+Subsequent frames are called something-{frame}.png (for example something-2.png).
-- If native fallback is on, you can provide a something-like-this-anim.png with a real APNG.
-If you don't plan to create one, make sure you set useNative to false.
+- If native fallback is on, the javascript animation is not run.
+If you don't plan to create a real APNG, make sure you set useNative to false.
+Remember that APNGs show the first frame in browsers that don't support it, so it's a good idea to make your first frame (something.png) a real APNG, and leave useNative untouched.
 - If you're using an IE behavior to fix PNG transparency, set addFilter false.
 Otherwise, make sure APNG.blankImage contains the path to a blank.gif image.

   APNG.blankImage = '/images/blank.gif';